 Meet: Mahsa in Seville

-Most of us would assume that a motorcycle accident that left you with two broken legs and wheelchair-bound would destroy any chances of you ever again wanting to climb atop a bike.
+Most of us would assume that a motorcycle accident that left you with two broken legs and temporarily wheelchair-bound would destroy any chances of you ever again wanting to climb atop a bike.
 But for Mahsa Homayounfar, an Urban Adventures partner operating in Seville, Spain, it made her want to hop back on and explore even more.
 With two wheels, she’s tackled months-long trips into regions such as South America and West Africa, and into countries like Morocco, Iran, Pakistan, and Sri Lanka.

 On following your dreams: